Editorial Standards

 - Timing drives outcomes.
 Your requested effective date can be no more than 2 months and 15 days before, and no more than 12 months after, the filing date, unless you qualify for relief.

-- File a paper original to the IRS service center tied to the subsidiary’s most recent return, or to the parent’s service center if the election is effective on formation.
+- File a paper original to the IRS service center where the parent S corporation files its Form 1120-S, separately from the 1120-S itself.
 Expect a response in about 60 days, then follow up if you hear nothing.

 - Late election relief often works without a private letter ruling under Rev. Proc.
 2013‑30, and if you need a ruling, the 2025 user fee schedule sits in Rev. Proc.
 2025‑1.